 We have an exciting topic in English this term as I have mentioned we are being inspired by dragons!
 This term will start by us discovering dragons have nested in the school grounds, we will develop our own descriptions of dragons, their settings, the character ‘dragon hunter’, we will eventually write our own dragon stories and create our own ‘guide to dragons of the British Isles’.
 We will then move on to looking at our class reading book ‘Icefire’ which is a story about a writer who gets drawn into a magical world of dragons.
 Finally, we will be exploring Pie Corbett’s dragon poems, our focus will be on adventurous language and consolidating the use of similes, metaphors and alliteration.

-Every Thursday children will be carrying out reading comprehension practise to help develop their skills at reading to retrieve and ensure they are understanding what they are reading.
+Every day the children will be carrying out reading tasks to help develop their skills at reading to retrieve and ensure they are understanding what they are reading.
+Our new style of guided reading is called reciprocal reading and focuses on children’s fluency and pace in reading, as well as their understanding of the story.
 We encourage children to read at home as much as possible, ideally every night for a short period of time.
 If free-readers need advice on relevant and interesting books they are encouraged to discuss with a member of staff in year 3 and 4.

-This term our topic in Science is sound, in particular we will be looking at identifying how sounds are made and how we hear them.
+This term our topic in Science is states of matter, we are looking at the difference and the relationship that solids, liquids and gases have.
 We will be exploring, testing and developing our ideas through practical experiments.